-For many women decisions about starting birth control and choosing a birth control method can be challenging.
-If you have epilepsy, your choice requires even more thought because some anti-epilepsy medication can make some types of birth control less reliable and increase your risk of an unplanned pregnancy.
+Decisions about starting birth control and choosing a birth control method can be challenging.
+If you have epilepsy, your choice requires even more thought because some anti-seizure medicines can make some types of birth control less reliable and increase your risk of an unplanned pregnancy.

 It is best to use two forms of contraception, usually one of the options in the table below plus condoms.
 If you are taking an oral contraceptive, make sure you know what to do if a dose is missed or if you are sick with vomiting (being sick) or diarrhoea (runny poo/hamuti).

 How well does contraception work?